HumansDoNotWantImmortality/DailyGrindJava/README.md

 # DailyGrindJava

 Daily dose of Java.

 ## Disclaimer

-I made this repository public just to force myself to do at least one problem even on a bad day.
+I made this repository public just to force myself to solve at least one problem even on a bad day.
 If you are looking for solutions to these tasks, I strongly advise against it.
 Copying solution for such simple problems won't do you any good.
 Think, break it, use ChatGPT even (it will explain how to get to the solution).

-## CodeWars: 73 in total
+## CodeWars: 74 in total

 | Question                                                                                                      |                                                                     Solution                                                                     | Kyu |
 |---------------------------------------------------------------------------------------------------------------|:------------------------------------------------------------------------------------------------------------------------------------------------:|:---:|